 will create a line with the alias name L1 and will use the alias names P1 and P2 to define the end-points and uses the set SET to define the point sequence between the end-points.
+The assigned alias name for a given entity can be enquired with a leading question mark using the prnt command.

-8.1 anim
+9.1 anim